-Replace shaded pole or permanent split capacitor (PSC) motors with electronically commutated (EC) motors in the walk-in refrigerator.
-Fractional horsepower EC motors are significantly more efficient than mechanically commutated, brushed motors-particularly at low speeds or partial load.
+Replace shaded pole or permanent split capacitor (PSC) motors with electronically commutated (EC) motors in walk-in coolers.
+Fractional horsepower EC motors are significantly more efficient than mechanically commutated, brushed motors, particularly at low speeds or partial load.
 By using variable-speed technology, EC motors can optimize fan usage.
 Because these motors are brushless and use DC power, losses due to friction and phase shifting are eliminated.